 Growth investors are looking for the price of the asset to increase.
 You might buy a share of stock at $100 today, which could be worth $200 in seven years.
 Growth investing is popular among young investors looking to maximize returns.

 Income investors are looking to generate cash flow.
-The price of the stock could go up or down, but the company pays a dividend on a consistent basis.
+The stock price could go up or down, but the company pays a dividend consistently.
 Income investing is typically ideal for those looking to receive a steady paycheck without selling their investments.

 Some investors have a healthy mix of both growth and income investments.
-Mixing your investments can help protect against volatile market conditions.
-For example, growth stocks might be down but your income investments continue to pay dividends.
+Mixing your assets can help protect against volatile market conditions.
+For example, growth stocks might be down, but your income investments continue to pay dividends.

 Investing lump sum all at once vs. down cost averaging

 A long-term outlook is the best approach to investing $200k.
-Having a long-term mindset will allow you to invest your lump sum all at once, because you’re not concerned with day to day market fluctuations.
-Over time, the market should go up, which means your $200k should as well.
+A long-term mindset will allow you to invest your lump sum all at once because you’re not concerned with daily market fluctuations.
+Over time, the market should go up, which means your $200k should also.

 However, some people would prefer to down cost average.
-Down cost averaging is dividing your $200k into equal sums to invest over time.
+Down cost averaging divides your $200k into equal sums to invest over time.

 |Price of the Market||Value of your $200k lump sum investment (investing all at once)||Value of investing $200k over 12 months (Investing $16,667 per month)|

-Had the market shot straight up in price, the lump sum investor would have come out ahead.
-However, a dropping market would cause the down cost averager to buy at a lower price point.
-You can’t predict what the market is going to do, so choose the strategy that works for you.
+The lump sum investor would have come out ahead if the market shot straight up in price.
+However, a dropping market would cause the down cost averager to buy at a lower price.
+You can’t predict what the market will do, so choose the strategy that works for you.

 How to invest $200k for growth